jondlm/website/_posts/2014-04-01-linux-cheat-sheet.md

 ## File system

+- `df -ah` shows all your mounted disks and their free space
-- `du -sh *` This command shows the file sizes for all files and folders in the current folder.
-Very useful.
+- `du -sh *` shows the file sizes for all files and folders in the current folder
 - `mv ~/Linux/Old/!(Tux.png|Tux2.png) ~/Linux/New/` move all files except one
 - `tree` shows current directory as tree (usually doesn't come with stock OS)
 - `tree -H http://jondelamotte.com` outputs an HTML tree of a site with a base href